DaringGames/DareToConsent/README.md

 **What to Expect**

- * **Solo & Pair Dares:** Take on challenges alone or with a partner, with each dare becoming more daring than the last
+ * **Two-person Dares:** Take on two-person challenges with another player, with each dare more daring than the last
- * **Consent Cards:** Before two-person dares, players privately share their willingness to participate, ensuring full consent
+ * **Consent Cards:** Before each dare, players privately share their willingness to participate, ensuring full consent
  * **Escalating Dares:** The first dares start simple, but become more daring until your group reaches their limit
  * **Never too far:** Anyone can prevent dares that go to far